City of York (barque): Court of inquiry

-An inquiry was held a week later which found that the wreck was caused by the "gross carelessness and want of judgement shown by the master, Phillip H. Jones".
+An inquiry was held a week later which found that the wreck was caused by the "gross carelessness and want of judgement shown by the master"; that is, Captain Jones.
 The finding was based on Admiralty Sailing Directions which direct that a ship must not approach Rottnest on its west or north-west side to a depth of less than 30 fathom.

 The ship's owners challenged the finding, arguing that the international code of practice said that flare-ups were used as a signal from a pilot boat to show that the boat was in safe water.
 As was the practice, Captain Jones had replied with blue lights to signal his acknowledgement of the safe water flare-up signal.
 By implication, the assistant lighthouse keeper had been negligent in using an incorrect signal.

 Concern about the signalling procedures grew and a Joint Select Committee of both Houses of Parliament was established to investigate the harbour and pilot services of the colony.
 The committee overturned the findings of the initial inquiry and exonerated Captain Jones.

 The owners instituted a claim for damages of £7,000 from the Government of Western Australia on the basis that the ship was lost due to misleading signals and that the government, as operators of the lighthouse was responsible.
 The case was pursued as far as the Privy Council in London in October 1902.
 The Privy Council case was not heard however, as the respondents allowed the appeal to lapse.

 A settlement of £3,000 was negotiated in early 1903.

 City of York was abandoned with general agreement of there being no likelihood of the hull being salvaged.
 Much of the timber cargo was salvageable however and was bought for £323/5/- by a Perth syndicate who also bought the cargo from Carlisle Castle.